+- Over 35-years old?

 - Overweight?

 - Have a family history of type 2 diabetes?

 - Are physically active fewer than 3 times per week?

 - Have high blood pressure?

-Have ever had gestational diabetes or given birth to a baby who weighs more than 9 pounds?
+- Have ever had gestational diabetes or given birth to a baby who weighs more than 9 pounds?